joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 ## Configure the Utility server

-Now that we have a Bastion instance, it is now time to connect and configure the Utility server and create a new Azure AD user for Azure Virtual Desktop configuration.
+Now that we have a Bastion instance, it is time to connect and configure the Utility server and create a new Azure AD user for Azure Virtual Desktop configuration.

-1. First thing, I am going to create a separate Azure AD account to manage the Utility server and join the Azure Virtual Desktop session hosts to the domain, this is to separate my own account and Azure AD Domain Services relies on password hash, you won't be able to login using Azure AD Domain Services unless you and the people using it have reset their passwords AFTER Azure AD Domain Services has been created..
+1. First thing I am going to create a separate Azure AD account to manage the Utility server and join the Azure Virtual Desktop session hosts to the domain; this is to separate my own account.
+Azure AD Domain Services relies on password hash.
+So you won't be able to log in using Azure AD Domain Services unless you and the people using it have reset their passwords AFTER Azure AD Domain Services has been created.
 2. Navigate to the Azure Portal and open Azure Active Directory
 3. Click on Users
 4. Click on + New User
 5. Type in the username of a user, I am going to use: 'avdjoin'
-6. Type in the name, that’s easily identifiable
+6. Type in a name that’s easily identifiable
 7. Generate or put in a secure password
 8. Add to the AAD DC Administrators group
 9. Click Ok to create the user

 ![](/uploads/avdjoin.png)

-10. Once the account has been created, make sure to login with it to the Azure Portal or Office portal, to force a final password reset, or you won't be able to use it in the next steps as it will be waiting for a password reset.
+10. Once the account has been created, make sure to login with it to the Azure Portal or Office portal to force a final password reset, or you won't be able to use it in the next steps as it will be waiting for a password reset.
-11. Once that account has been created its time to join your utility server to the Azure Active Directory Domain, navigate to your Utility server and click Connect
+11. Once that account has been created, it's time to join your utility server to the Azure Active Directory Domain, navigate to your Utility server and click Connect.
 12. Select Bastion
 13. Select Use Bastion
-14. Type in the username and password of the LOCAL account, created when the Virtual Machine was created and click Connect
+14. Type in the username and password of the LOCAL account created when the Virtual Machine was created and click Connect

 _Note: If you are running a popup blocker, you need to allow it to open, as Bastion opens up the connection in a new window._